 Undergraduate Résumé Critiques

-Résumé critiques are provided on a walk-in basis during the academic year.
-Walk-in hours are held Monday through Friday, 10 am to 5 pm in the Wilbur Cross Building, room 202.
-Call 860-486-3013 during breaks for hours and information.
+Twenty minute résumé critiques are provided daily during the academic year.
+Hours are held Monday through Friday, 10 am to 5 pm in the Wilbur Cross Building, room 202.
+Students may schedule up an appointment for a résumé critique online.
+During semester breaks, call 860-486-3013 for hours and information.

 Graduate Résumé/CV Critiques